hoya pubicalyx

 Sunlight

-The best way to ensure that your Pubicalyx gets the ideal amount of sunlight is to place it near an east- or west-facing window.
-This will provide the plant with bright, indirect light throughout the day.
+The best way to ensure your Pubicalyx gets the right amount of brighter light is to place it near an east- or west-facing window.
+This will provide the plant with bright, indirect light for most of the day, with a few hours of direct morning or afternoon sun depending on the window’s direction.

 Temperature and Humidity